Leveraging electronic health records to examine differential clinical outcomes in people with Alzheimer’s Disease

 CONCLUSION

-This study creates two large EHR-based AD cohorts and adds to the real-world evidence of demographic differences in clinical AD decline, which could potentially inform individual clinical management and future public health policies.
+Findings from two large EHR cohorts add to the real-world evidence of demographic differences in clinical AD decline and its drivers, which could potentially inform individual clinical management and future public health policies.